linode/docs/docs/websites/cms/high-availability-wordpress.md

         sudo service apache2 restart

-You should now be able to visit the new Wordpress site on both of your Linodes, and updates from one Linode should be seen immediately on the other.
+You should now be able to visit the new WordPress site on both of your Linodes, and updates from one Linode should be seen immediately on the other.

 ##Configure Your Nodebalancer